 - Redstone 7 theatre in Kimball Junction is located close to Red Rock Junction, Vessel Kitchen, Maxwell’s Pizza, Sushi Blue, Hearth and Hill, Ghidotti’s, and Park City’s Whole Foods Market.
 Additionally, Park City Coffee Roaster is a great option if your screening is in the morning.

 - Eccles Theatre, on Kearns Boulevard, is located near Adolph’s, Alberto’s the Boneyard Saloon and Wine Dive, Blind Dog, and Grub Steak.

-- The Library Centre Theatre, located in the Park City Library, is within walking distance to Harvest, Butcher’s Chop House, Fair Weather Natural Foods, and Ritual Chocolate if you’re in need of coffee or a little pick-me-up
+- Library Centre Theatre, located in the Park City Library, is within walking distance to Harvest, Butcher’s Chop House, High West Saloon, and Davanza’s.

 To check availability and for restaurant closings (for special events), check out the Park City Area Restaurant Association’s website.

 I recommend booking an airport transfer from Salt Lake City International Airport, or utilize your hotel’s shuttle, and leave the driving to locals.
 Due to limited (and expensive) parking, I suggest you skip the rental car and utilize the city’s free transportation system and the Sundance's shuttle system during the festival.
 Also, it is not uncommon for people to get great advice while riding the shuttle.
 What I love about Sundance is that most people in town (and on the shuttle) are fellow moviegoers and will want to share any advice or recommendation for a film they just watched.
 It’s a great place to have a conversation about what is happening on the ground.
 So, I suggest you embrace the random conversations you will have on the shuttle and in line throughout the festival.